JITESH1101/RISC-V-SoC-Tapeout---WEEK-4/DAY5/README.md

 * The final practical exercise was to apply the understanding of device variation to the **Sky130 PDK**.
 * This lab would involve using the specific process corner model files provided with the Sky130 library, such as **FF (Fast-Fast)**, **SS (Slow-Slow)**, **SF (Slow-Fast)**, and **FS (Fast-Slow)**.
 * The objective would be to simulate a Sky130 standard cell inverter at each of these corners and plot its VTC.
-* This analysis allows for the extraction of the real-world range of `$V_m$`, noise margins, and propagation delays for the library cells.
+* This analysis allows for the extraction of the real-world range of `V_m`, noise margins, and propagation delays for the library cells.
 This process is essential for guaranteeing that a designed chip will function correctly across all possible manufacturing variations.